camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 To utilize these scripts effectively, ensure you have the necessary permissions and access to your Kubernetes cluster.
 Additionally, make sure you have the required dependencies installed on your system, such as `kubectl`, `helm`, `curl`, and `grpcurl`.

-#### Kubernetes Permissions

-When utilizing the anomaly detection scripts within a Kubernetes environment, ensure the user has specific permissions:

-- **List Pods**: Required for `kubectl get pods` to fetch pod details in the namespace.
-- **Execute Commands in Pods**: Necessary for running commands inside pods via `kubectl exec`.
-- **List Services**: Needed for `kubectl get services` to retrieve service information.
-- **List Ingresses**: Required by `kubectl get ingress` to obtain ingress objects.
-- **Get Ingress Details**: Necessary for `kubectl get ingress` to fetch ingress configurations.

 For detailed documentation and usage instructions for each script, refer to the [c8-sm-checks GitHub repository](https://github.com/camunda/c8-sm-checks).
 Additionally, you can use the `-h` option with each script to display help information directly from the command line.